 Did you like this article?
 Please share it.

-PARK INNOVAARE spoke with Axel Stellbrink, patent lawyer in Munich, on this topic.
+PARK INNOVAARE spoke with Axel Stellbrink, a patent lawyer in Munich, on this topic.

 Mr. Stellbrink, what is intellectual property actually?